A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

 ## Conclusion

-This repository serves as a comprehensive demonstration of both game-playing AI and advanced 3D generative modeling using diffusion techniques.
+This repository serves as a comprehensive demonstration of advanced 3D generative modeling using latent diffusion techniques.
 It is designed to be accessible to both technical and non-technical audiences, providing clear instructions, thorough explanations, and interactive visualizations.